OllieRylance/2022-Planner-Program/README.md

 - Making modifications to a poorly structured and commented program is very tricky:
   - Adding relatively simple features like grouping was very difficult,
   - The code clearly could be a lot more efficient now that I am looking back in 2024 and I would have a lot of tips for 17-year-old me if I could go back,
-- How to use code in daily life to make it a tiny bit easier while practicing core skills such as logical reasoning and ways to think about projects larger than the psuedocode we had to interpret or write in exam papers.
+- How to use code in daily life to make it a tiny bit easier while practicing core skills such as logical reasoning and ways to think about projects larger than the pseudocode we had to interpret or write in exam papers.